microsoft/vscode-java-debug/Troubleshooting.md

 ### Try:
 1. Check whether the class name specified in `mainClass` exists and is in the right form.
 2. If the problem persists, it's probably because the language server doesn't load your project correctly.
-Please reference *"Java Language Support extension fails to start"* paragraph for more troubleshooting info.
+Please reference the [language server troubleshooting](#try) paragraph for more troubleshooting info.

 ## The DEBUG CONSOLE throws ClassNotFoundException
 ### Reason: